goruck/nilm/README.md

 ### Analog Signal Conditioning

 I used two clip-on current transformers in one of the home’s sub-panels to sense the current flowing through each of split voltage phases and a voltage transformer plugged into an outlet near the circuit breaker panel that provides the voltage of one of the phases.
 These signals are level-shifted, amplified and low-passed filtered by this subsystem before being passed on to the analog-to-digital converters inside an Arduino MEGA 2560 that performs aggregate metrics computation.
-You can see a schematic for the Analog Signal Conditioning Subsystem in the Appendix.
+You can see a schematic for the Analog Signal Conditioning Subsystem in the Appendix and find more details in the [Panel to Arduino section](./pan-ard-inf/README.md).

 ### Aggregate Metrics Computation